salilab/imp_spatiotemporal_tutorial/doc/snapshot.md

 # Snapshot modeling step 2: representation, scoring, and search process {#snapshots2}

 Navigate to the `Snapshots/Snapshots_Modeling/` folder.
 Here, you will find two python scripts.
 The first, `static_snapshot.py`, uses IMP to represent, score, and search for models of a single static snapshot.
-The second, `start_sim.py`, automates the creation of multiple static snapshots at each time point, which score well according to protein copy number data.
+The second, `start_sim.py`, automates the creation of a snapshot model for each heterogeneity model.

 ## Modeling one snapshot